httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    sha-256=X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=
 ~~~

-# The Digest Header Field {#digest-header}
+# The Digest Field {#digest}

-The Digest header field contains a list of one or more representation digest values
+The Digest field contains a list of one or more representation digest values as
-as defined in {{representation-digest}}.
+defined in {{representation-digest}}.
+It can be used in both request and
-It can be used in both request and response.
+response.

 ~~~ abnf
    Digest = "Digest" ":" OWS 1#representation-data-digest